 Running a business is a whirlwind.
 Between juggling clients, projects, and deadlines, expense tracking can easily fall by the wayside.
 But come tax season, the scramble for receipts and reports creates chaos.

+Manually entering data takes up valuable time for both employees and finance teams, and this administrative burden can even hurt your bottom line.
 This article is your one-stop guide to streamlining small business expense tracking.
 Let's ditch the stress and dive into a system that saves you time and money.

 What are Business Expenses?

-Some expenses like rent or insurance typically stay the same each month, making them fixed costs.
+Some expenses, like rent or insurance, typically stay the same each month, making them fixed costs.

 Why Should You Track Business Expenses?